Peek Into The Studio

 Custom Equine Creations

-When I’m not in the studio, I’m usually chasing my two little boys, Evan and Levi (2 and 0, respectively), all around the neighborhood.
-I love to ride real horses, hike, hunt, fish, kayak, read, write, play the violin, piano, and organ, eat, and exercise so that I can eat more.
+When I’m not in the studio, I’m usually chasing my two preschoolers or writing fantasy novels (contemporary; for those of you who are curious, check out my author website.)
+I also love to endurance race, hike, hunt, fish, kayak, read, play the violin, piano, and organ, cook, eat, and exercise so that I can cook and eat more.
 In short, I’m never bored.
 Welcome to the studio!

 How Did I Get Started?